- Reference Number: HEY1052/2023

 The Transitional Care Unit have a stock of premature baby clothes, blankets and sheets that are washed on the premises which you can use if you prefer.

 Choosing a birth companion to stay

 Each mother is allowed one of their chosen birth partners to stay as their supportive companion on the Transitional Care Unit.
 Their role is to actively support you and your baby, with feeds, changing nappies and learning parental skills with you.
 Birth companions will be provided with a reclining chair to sleep on, a duvet and a pillow.
 Birth companions must be fully dressed at all times on the ward, including footwear.
 Birth companions cannot leave the ward between 11.00pm – 8.00am.
 This is to ensure the ward is kept safe overnight.

 |Second birth partner

 Hands must be washed on arrival in the room and gel before and after touching the baby.
 We advise that you do not change your baby on the bed and request that all visitors use the chairs provided and not sit on the beds.
 Please ensure your visitors maintain strict hand washing / use of gel when visiting.
 If visitors are unwell please ask them not to visit the Transitional Care Unit as the babies are small and vulnerable.

 Transitional Care Unit Facilities

-Hospital meals are for inpatients only; there is a small kitchen area on the Transitional Care Unit for you and your birth companion to make hot drinks, a fridge to store food and drinks and a microwave to warm up food.
+Hospital meals are provided for mothers; there is a small kitchen area on the Transitional Care Unit for you and your birth companion to make hot drinks, a fridge to store food and drinks and a microwave to warm up food should you wish to bring food in.
 There are also food and drink catering facilities available within the hospital.
 There are several 24 hour vending machines and hot drinks machines.
 The opening times for onsite food and drink catering facilities are:

 Alcohol is not permitted on Transitional Care Unit and smoking is not permitted within the hospital buildings or grounds of the hospital.